B. F. Terry High School

 B. F. Terry High School is located in Rosenberg, Texas, United States, and is part of the Lamar Consolidated Independent School District.

-Terry serves all of Beasley, and serves parts of Rosenberg, and the unincorporated communities of Booth and Crabb.
-It formerly served most of Pleak.
+Terry serves parts of Rosenberg, and all of Beasley, Kendleton and Powell Point.
+It formerly served the communities of Booth, Crabb and Pleak.

-It is named after Benjamin Franklin Terry, the leader of the 8th Texas Cavalry of the Confederate Army, also known as Terry's Texas Rangers.
+It is named after white supremacist Benjamin Franklin Terry, the leader of the 8th Texas Cavalry of the Confederate Army, also known as Terry's Texas Rangers.
+He was also a Delegate to the Texas Secession Convention of 1861 where Texas formally ratified black subjugation as its core rationale to join the Civil War against the United States.